Milk Blebs and Shooting Pain

 In the case of clogged ducts, breastfeeding.support suggests that clogged ducts and resulting blebs may be due to issues like;

-- an over supply of milk
+- an oversupply of milk

 - very fatty milk